Shotcrete Sprayer Remote Control

 A remote control system is used to operate the shotcrete sprayer machine from a safe distance.
 The system controls the boom articulation, the nozzle angle and the pressure at which the concrete is sprayed onto the walls.

-- Battery can last an entire shift before it needs to be charged.
+- Battery can last an entire shift before needed recharged.

-- Configurable with frequencies and identification codes such that many systems can operate in the same area without interference.
+- Configurable with frequencies and identification codes to allow for many systems to operate in the same area without interference.

 - The rugged construction of the machine control unit ensures reliable operations.